House of Wax (2005 film): Plot

-Realising they will not arrive at the game in time, Paige and Blake return to the campsite while Nick and Dalton arrive in Ambrose to look for Carly and Wade.
+Realizing they will not arrive at the game in time, Paige and Blake return to the campsite while Nick and Dalton arrive in Ambrose to look for Carly and Wade.
 When Carly attempts to call for help, Bo cuts off her fingertip.
-She manages to get Nick's attention who fends off Bo and then frees Carly, while Dalton finds Wade as part of the museum, trapped in a wax coating.
-Dalton tries to peel the wax from Wade's face, inadvertently removing his skin in the process.
-Vincent then ambushes Dalton as he slashes off a section of Wade's face, causing him to die from shock, before decapitating Dalton.
+She gets Nick's attention who fends off Bo and frees Carly, while Dalton finds Wade as part of the House of Wax, restrained in his wax coating.
+Dalton tries to free Wade by peeling off the wax from his face, inadvertently removing his skin in the process.
+Vincent ambushes Dalton and slashes off a section of Wade's face, causing him to die of shock, before decapitating Dalton.

-While searching the town for help, Carly and Nick realise all of the wax figures are actually the wax-coated corpses of visitors.
-Meanwhile, back at the campsite, Vincent kills Blake and chases Paige into an abandoned sugar mill, where he kills her with a metal pipe through her forehead.
-Bo and Vincent chase Carly and Nick into the House of Wax.
-Nick unintentionally starts a fire in the workshop, causing the building and the figures inside to start melting.
-Bo and Nick battle and Nick is stabbed in the leg before Carly beats Bo to death with a baseball bat.
-Vincent chases Carly to the top floor where she tries to reason with him over his brother's treachery and, with Nick's help, is then able to stab him in the back.
-A dead Vincent falls through the floor and lands on top of Bo's corpse while Carly and Nick escape as the building melts to the ground.
+While searching the town for help, the Joneses realize that the wax figures, both in the House of Wax and placed around Ambrose to make it appear populated, are actually the wax-coated corpses of its inhabitants and visitors lured there.
+Vincent had been attempting to continue the wax sculpting work of his mother and the House of Wax's creator, Trudy Sinclair, after her death, but Bo began manipulating Vincent into making more realistic figures out of their victims.
+At the campsite, Vincent murders Blake and chases Paige into an abandoned sugar mill, where he kills her with a metal pipe.
+Vincent encounters the Joneses in the House of Wax basement.
+Nick unintentionally starts a fire causing an inferno.
+Upstairs, Nick battles Bo and is stabbed in the leg before Carly beats Bo to death with a baseball bat.
+Vincent chases Carly to the top floor where she tries to reason with him but then stabs him in the back.
+Vincent falls to his death on top of Bo's corpse, while the Joneses escape as the House of Wax melts to the ground.

-The next morning, the police arrive and report that Ambrose had been abandoned for ten years since the sugar mill shut down.
-As Nick and Carly are driven away by ambulance, they are waved goodbye by Lester, who is revealed to be Bo and Vincent's other brother.
+The next morning local authorities, having seen the smoke, arrive and report that the town has been abandoned for a decade ever since the sugar mill went out of business.
+As the Joneses are driven away in an ambulance, one of the officers is told that the Sinclair family did not have just two sons, but three.
+The ambulance passes by Lester, who waves goodbye to the siblings while smiling.